marykdb/maryk/core/documentation/filters.md

 ```

 ### RegEx
-Checks if referenced value matches with given regular expression.
+Checks if the referenced value matches with the given regular expression.

 Maryk YAML:
 ```yaml